-Support the young people striking for the climate
+Support the climate strikes

 Last August, an extraordinary Swedish schoolgirl named Greta Thunberg kicked off the worldwide Youth Strike 4 Climate movement.
 Often led by young women, it has now spread to countries all around the world, including the UK, mobilising tens of thousands of young people in the process.